Gruwa/repo-ivanti/README.md

-# repo-ivanti - all information in internal readme in front-end's part
+# All information in the internal readme in front-end's part